 We welcome your feedback and complaints.
 They help us to understand what our customers are telling us and ultimately help us to improve our services.
 We want to do everything to put things right as quickly as possible and to do better next time.

 We define a complaint as: “an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by Golding Homes, our colleagues, or those acting on our behalf, affecting an individual customer or group of customers.”

 You can make a complaint:

 - Online – using our online complaints form or through our portal MyGolding

 - Telephone – 0300 777 2600 (free from most landlines and mobiles)

-If we receive a complaint via our official Golding Homes social media account or another publicly accessible forum, we may ask to make further contact to maintain confidentiality and privacy.
+If we receive a complaint via our official Golding Homes social media account or another public forum, we may ask to make further contact to maintain confidentiality and privacy.